 By staying informed and engaged, citizens can play a vital role in shaping the future of democracy.

-It is essential for all citizens to participate in civic engagement and advocate for voting rights.
+All citizens need to participate in civic engagement and advocate for voting rights.
 This can involve volunteering for voter registration drives, contacting elected officials to express support for voting rights legislation, and staying informed about current events.

 By taking action, we can help to ensure that the right to vote remains a cornerstone of our democracy.